toolsforresearch/tfr_responsive/README.md

 ***************************************************

-Congratulations!
-You have acquired the free version of our Bootstrap based LimeSurvey template.
+You are looking at the free version of our Bootstrap based LimeSurvey template.
 ***************************************************

 ![] (preview.png)